markushinz/socket-gateway/example/README.md

 }
 ```

-*Optional*: To also try the reverse proxy functionality, edit your `/etc/hosts` file and add the following line:
+*Optional*: To use the reverse proxy functionality, edit your `/etc/hosts` file and add the following line:

 ```
 127.0.0.1 json.localhost